AndreaFalanti/popnas/README.md

 ```
 Close a plot overview to visualize the next one, the program terminates after showing all plots.

-If **--save** flag is specified, it will instead save all slides into 'plot_slides' folder, inside the log folder provided as -p argument.
+If the **--save** flag is specified, it will instead save all slides into 'plot_slides' folder, inside the log folder provided as -p argument.

 If regressor_testing and/or controller_testing scripts have been run on data contained in selected log folder,
 their plots will be appended in additional slides.